Wolfkhan66/Paymo-VBA-Macro/README.md

 # Paymo-VBA-Macro
-A small macro i wrote to manipulate some CSV data exported from Paymo
+A small macro i wrote to manipulate some CSV data in excel exported from Paymo